ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * The **Legal notices** section listing the legal notices you can display for your organisations.
 * The **Error templates** section listing the error message templates used to display unexpected errors to your organisations.
 * The **Triggers** section listing the triggers used to automate processes upon specific events.
+* The **Resources** section listing the resources referenced in documentation and other rich content.

 The **Community details** section allows you to view and edit your community's basic information.